 This work was based on the narrative of the films and the urgency that Indigenous peoples have in them.
-This urgency includes their way of existence, their way of living, and the complexities of imagining an ideal world to inhabit.
-So, above all, I thought about the possibilities of existence, the multiple characteristics, and diverse influences that constitute each people's worldview and cosmology.
+This urgency includes their way of existence, their way of living. and the complexities of imagining an ideal world to inhabit.
+So, above all, I thought about the possibilities of existence. the multiple characteristics, and diverse influences that constitute each people's worldview and cosmology.
 This piece of work is very much linked to the experiences of being Indigenous today, the specific need to defend the obvious.
-It also looks a bit at Indigenous design by people from the Northeast Lalso wanted to make clear the importance of dialoguing with the Indigenous peoples of the Northeast.
+It also looks a bit at Indigenous design by people from the Northeast of Brazil.
 It's basically a mix of all these complexities that Indigenous peoples have faced, enduring them for years here in Brazil or in Latin America as a whole.
-To some extent, this art brings that ancestral feeling more than ever, but it's also super fresh, new, as a way of saying that we exist, a way of saying that we have our own ways of making art, communicating, and dialoguing with the world. our way.
-It's a lot about that.
-It's very difficult to specify my involvement with the work, but it has a lot of that, a more contemporary feeling than ever, a sense of our existence in the world right now, and a sense of being present, living in the present as well.
-I think this art brings a lot of that, that we are alive, we live in different contexts, different realities.
-It's a lot about that.
-Each people will have a specific issue to fight for, to resist, and I wanted to bring this more contemporary, more current way of representing that.
+To some extent, this art brings that ancestral feeling more than ever, but it's also super fresh, new, as a way of saying that we exist, a way of saying that we have our own ways of making art, communicating, and dialoguing with the world, our way.